 Millions of visitors flock to Newquay every year for dozens of reasons – the beauty of the north Cornish coast, the sweeping sand beaches, the amazing walks ¬– but the primary lure for many is the promise of some of the best surf in the UK.
-Fistral beach, whose kilometer long stretch of golden sand is less than 10 minutes’ walk from the Pentire Hotel, is one of the most famous surfing spots in Britain, attracting beginners and experienced surfers alike and hosting a series of prestigious national and international surfing events throughout the year such as Board Masters Festival, the English Surfing Nationals and the annual Fistral Beach night surf.
+Fistral beach, whose kilometre long stretch of golden sand is less than 10 minutes’ walk from the Pentire Hotel, is one of the most famous surfing spots in Britain, attracting beginners and experienced surfers alike.

-Located right in the heart of Newquay with dozens of surf schools to choose from, Fistral Beach offers an action packed day of surfing followed a visit to a buzzing beach bar and beachfront restaurant.
-Newquay also offers keen surfers access to a whole range of other fantastic surfing beaches including Crantock Beach on the River Gannel estuary, Mawgan Porth Beach and Watergate Bay Beach just a couple of miles down the coast where the BSUPA World Championships will take place on 28th to 29th September.
+Located right in the heart of Newquay with dozens of surf schools to choose from, Fistral Beach offers an action-packed day of surfing, and Newquay offers keen surfers access to a whole range of other fantastic surfing beaches including Crantock Beach on the River Gannel estuary, Mawgan Porth Beach and Watergate Bay Beach just a couple of miles down the coast.

-This leading Stand-up Paddle Boarding (SUP) Surf competition returns to Cornwall in late September each year, so whether you want to get in the water or simply watch awestruck and admire the skills of the competitors, this is a great time to come down to Newquay.
 Despite its association with sunshine and beaches, the best surfing in Cornwall is generally agreed to be in the autumn rather than summer.
 So while the hottest months may be behind us, here in Newquay the surfing season is reaching its zenith.
-There are many reasons why autumn is the best surfing season in Cornwall – here are just a few: 1) The sea water temperature is warmest right at the end of summer after the being steadily heated throughout the hottest months.
+There are many reasons why autumn is the best surfing season in Cornwall – here are just a few: 1) The seawater temperature is warmest right at the end of summer after the being steadily heated throughout the hottest months.
 The sea both absorbs and loses its heat more slowly than the land which means our summer-warmed coastal waters retain their milder temperatures right through to late November.
-2) The famous beaches like Fistral or Watergate are far emptier in autumn than during the peak summer holiday season when every inch of sand and sea can end up teeming with people.
-With the kids back at school, the absence of the holiday crowds makes it much easier for the surfers to enjoy uninterrupted swell and catch more waves, and all without the worry of collisions or competing for space.
+2) The famous beaches like Fistral or Watergate are less busy in autumn than during the peak summer holiday season when every inch of sand and sea can end up teeming with people.
+Autumn is much easier for the surfers to enjoy uninterrupted swell and catch more waves, and all without the worry of collisions or competing for space.
 If you are really lucky you may even find you have a beach to yourself for a few hours.
 3) Autumn is when the best surfing waves hit the north Cornish coast.
-As the year progresses towards winter, Atlantic storms kick up bigger seas which sends more dramatic waves rolling towards the UK coast to be enjoyed by waiting surfing fans in Newquay and other popular Cornish surfing spots.
+As the year progresses towards winter, Atlantic storms kick up bigger seas which send more dramatic waves rolling towards the UK coast to be enjoyed by waiting surfing fans in Newquay and other popular Cornish surfing spots.

 4) With the sun lower in the sky, casting long shadows across the golden sands and the leaves falling rust red to the ground, autumn is arguably the most beautiful time of year in north Cornwall.
-It is also the season that heralds the most beautiful red sunsets westwards over the Atlantic ocean which you can admire from any of the beach bars that line Fistral as you reward a hard day’s exercise with a cold drink.
-5) Lifeguards remain on patrol at many of the popular Newquay beaches until the end of September despite the dwindling crowds and at Fistral they are in situ daily until the end of October.
-So, you can feel safe while you surf on much quieter autumn beaches - perfect.
-6) You can drive to explore other surf beaches further along the coast without sitting in traffic jams for hours and easily find spots to park.
+It is also the season that heralds the most beautiful red sunsets westwards over the Atlantic ocean.
+5) You can drive to explore other surf beaches further along the coast without sitting in traffic jams for hours and easily find spots to park.